 Other Potential Beneficial Outcomes

 Improved maternal health

 Increased academic achievement

 Evidence of Effectiveness

-The Volunteer Income Tax Assistance (VITA) program provides free tax preparation for people with low incomes, those with disabilities, and those with limited English proficiency across the country, which includes helping tax filers claim the EITC46.
-Innovative programs to increase EITC uptake include Boston Medical Center’s StreetCred, which is embedded in pediatric primary clinics47.
+The Volunteer Income Tax Assistance (VITA) program provides free tax preparation for people with low incomes, those with disabilities, and those with limited English proficiency across the country, which includes helping tax filers claim the EITC74.
+Innovative programs to increase EITC uptake include Boston Medical Center’s StreetCred, which is embedded in pediatric primary clinics75.

 * Journal subscription may be required for access.

 1 NCSL-EITC Overview - National Conference of State Legislatures (NCSL).
-The state of the Earned Income Tax Credit (EITC).
-2018.
+Earned Income Tax Credit overview.
+2022.

 3 NBER-Hoynes 2016 - Hoynes H, Rothstein J. Tax policy toward low-income families.
 National Bureau of Economic Research (NBER).
 2016: Working Paper 22080.